-(a) issued to insiders of the Corporation, within any one-year period; and under the Share Incentive Plan or when combined with all of the Corporation's other security-based compensation arrangements (as defined by the TSX), shall not exceed 10% of the Corporation's total issued and outstanding Common Shares, respectively.
+- (a) issued to insiders of the Corporation, within any one-year period; and - (b) issuable to insiders of the Corporation, at any time, under the Share Incentive Plan or when combined with all of the Corporation's other security-based compensation arrangements (as defined by the TSX), shall not exceed 10% of the Corporation's total issued and outstanding Common Shares, respectively.
 "Insider" is defined in the Share Incentive Plan as having the same meaning as "reporting insider" in National Instrument 55-104 Insider Reporting Requirements and Exemptions.
 In addition, the number of Common Shares issuable in any one fiscal year to all non-employee directors shall not exceed 1% of the outstanding Common Shares at that time.